 I’m in love with the Space Needle!
 I love that it’s quirky.
 I love everything it represents—history, the future, creativity and innovation.
 It’s a celebration of technology and ingenuity.
 The whole World’s Fair idea was envisioning how technology might lead to a more equitable society, a utopian society—that’s something I think about with my own creative work.
 Seeing the Space Needle encourages us to use our imaginations.
 The Space Needle is a reminder to dream.

 One of my first jobs when I got here was bartending at the Century Ballroom on salsa dance nights.
 The Latin American community really comes out for those events, so I got to speak Spanish and experience that warm family vibe.
 I also like the Seattle Fandango Project, which plays Veracruz style music.
-When it comes to Mexican food—Baja Bistro has really good chilaquiles, and Fonda La Catrina is great too.
+When it comes to Mexican food—Fonda La Catrina is great.
 Fogon Cocina Mexicana has dishes like my grandmother used to make.
 Plus, I grew up picking tamarind in Mexico, and they have a tamarind margarita!
 But the only place that makes a sauce spicy enough for me is Rancho Bravo.

 I love the downtown library—that incredible building!—especially the corridor that’s painted entirely red.
 Fremont Antique Mall is one of my favorite spots for vintage shopping.
 I love the Monorail.
 And MoPOP—I can never get enough of photographing that building.
 The Museum of History and Industry does a great job of making history interactive.
 And I love taking people to Westward at the top of Lake Union.
 The bar looks like a Wes Anderson set, the view is spectacular, and you can have oysters and drinks by the fire pit.